shababo/ether/README.md

 - Quickly run common scientific computing patterns (e.g. data pipelines, automation/scheduling, trial-based experiments)
 - No need to learn about computing stuff you don't care about (e.g. schema, servers, async, inheritance)

-### Modularity and the Community Hub

-Ether's ability to intergrate your code without the need to change it enables two important features.
-1. It becomes extremely easy to swap out system components (e.g. steps of a data processing pipeline or hardware).
-2. It becomes easy to share code across projects and organizations.
-If someone writes code to do some processing or control a piece of hardware, Ether allows other users to quickly integrate that code into their own systems.
-This works best when each users write small Python classes that take care of small parts of the system (i.e. Separation of Concerns).

 ## Alternative description for developers

 Ether dynamically facilitates direct, local, and remote function calling between Python instances and processes as well as data management and logging.
 It is designed to minimize user overhead and coding skill requirements by relying on an interface based on decorators, yaml configurations, and a small number of direct calls to Ether functions.
 It achieves these goals by wrapping and introspecting the user's code and, in many cases, launching instances of user's classes in their own processes.
 When instances are run in their own processes, the result is that we've dynamically turned the tagged methods of those classes into microservices.